bbauska/JS-GSAP/README.md

     for instance)</li>
 </ul>

-In the following example, we use this feature to set a different initial rotation angle for each rectangle, and also a different duration, resulting in different rotation speeds:
+<p>In the following example, we use this feature to set a different initial
+rotation angle for each rectangle, and also a different duration, resulting in different rotation speeds:</p>

 <pre>
 const svgRectangles = gsap.utils.toArray(&apos;#my-svg rect&apos;);